AlfredWei1/Sewer-Linear-System-Identification/README.md

 That is, you need to install pyswmm from their website https://www.pyswmm.org/.
 You will also need to have a license for PCSWMM if you want to have access to the details of the SWMM model.
 Next we introduce how to run the programs.

-Running the program consists of four steps:
+Running the program consists of three steps:
 - Run the SWMM model to generate "system.out"
 - Run pyswmm_interface.py to read "system.out" from its specified path.
 This saves a matlab data file hurricane_dw.mat.
 - Run "main.m" to generate the plot in the paper.

-(Before running the program, you should type the command matlab.engine.shareEngine in your Matlab command line.)
+(Before running the python script, you should type the command matlab.engine.shareEngine in your Matlab command line.)
 (If you do not have a license for PCSWMM, you can neglect step 1 because the a sample "system.out" is provided, but you cannot make any changes to the PCSWMM model.)

 ## Structure of the Folders